maehrlich1/microhabSel_LC-WGS/README.md

 ### Variant Calling

 Variant calling was performed using `ANGSD`.
-Depth filter setting were informed using the global distribution of sequencing depth.
+Depth filter settings were informed using the global distribution of sequencing depth.
+Minimum number of individuals per site was informed using the completeness distribution (No. of individuals with at least 1 read).